dalong0514/readnotes/20190106计算原文/2019117Practical-Common-Lisp/2019117Practical-Common-Lisp0201.md

 Debugging a program running on a $100M piece of hardware that is 100 million miles away is an interesting experience.
 Having a read-eval-print loop running on the spacecraft proved invaluable in finding and fixing the problem.

 You're not quite ready to send any Lisp code into deep space, but in the next chapter you'll take a crack at writing a program a bit more interesting than "hello, world."

-* * *

-7 The venerable "hello, world" predates even the classic Kernighan and Ritchie C book that played a big role in its popularization.
-The original "hello, world" seems to have come from Brian Kernighan's "A Tutorial Introduction to the Language B" that was part of the Bell Laboratories Computing Science Technical Report #8: The Programming Language B published in January 1973.
-(It's available online at http://cm.bell-labs.com/cm/cs/who/dmr/bintro.html.)

-8 These are some other expressions that also print the string "hello, world":

-9 Well, as you'll see when I discuss returning multiple values, it's technically possible to write expressions that evaluate to no value, but even such expressions are treated as returning NIL when evaluated in a context that expects a value.

-10 I'll discuss in Chapter 4 why the name has been converted to all uppercase.

 11 You could also have entered the definition as two lines at the REPL, as the REPL reads whole expressions, not lines.